SukianCR/SukianCR/README.md

  <tr><td >
 Hello, I'm Suki (or Susana) .
 I am a legal inmigrant from Costa Rica who's been in the USA for 8 years.
 I was a coder in my past (php, mysql) but i got rusty when I moved to the USA and had to work in other fields.
 I just graduated from Full Stack Web Academy bootcamp where I learned all the new ways, platforms and tools used now days to do what I used to do.

 I'm currently a bartender in Las Vegas.
 I found interest in mixology and decided to learn it, since I didn't know how to go back to IT.
 I always loved to code and I'm happy I finally learned what I needed to build my own ideas for projects related to art & culture.
 I'm also interested in coollaborating in open source group projects related also to art & culture .
-I'm open and looking for work, hopefully remote or hybrid , where I can continue developing my skills and grow as a full stack web developer .
+I'm open and looking for work, hopefully remote or hybrid , where I can continue developing my skills and growing as a full stack web developer .

  </td></tr>